Bina28/CodeReviews.Console.Flashcards/Flashcards.Bina28/README.md

-﻿# Flashcards.Bina28
+﻿# Flashcards Project

 This project is designed to manage flashcards, card stacks, and study-related sessions.
 It is built using C# and .NET, with SQL Server as the database.
 The database will be automatically filled with sample data upon initialization of the application.

 ## Features

 - **Manage Flashcards**:
   Users can choose a stack and perform the following actions:
   - View a specified number of flashcards.
   If the stack contains fewer flashcards than requested, a message will display.
   - Display all flashcards in a stack, with an appropriate message if no flashcards exist.
   - Create, edit, and delete flashcards.

 - **Manage Card Stacks**: